cyberify/water-tank-monitor/doc/PROVISIONING.md

 this setup is totally fine. *For systems with public access, you should definitely consider authorization*.

 #### System configuration
-Create the following document in the `admin` database, and name it `config`.
+Create the following document in `admin` database, and name it `config`.
 ```json
 {
   "_id": "config",